phuctrandai/Azure-Udacity-Project-1/WRITEUP.md

 #### Analyze:
 1. Costs:
     * Azure Virtual Machine (VM) is more expensive than Azure App Service.
-    * VM requires more steps to configure and deploy the application, while App Service allows us to quickly deploy with built-in CI/CD tools without worrying about the underlying infrastructure.
+    * VM come with many pricing options: Pay as you go, Azure savings plan for compute, Reserved instances, and Spot.
+Meanwhile, Azure App Service comes with Pay as you go, Azure savings plan for compute, and Reservations.
+    * VM has two tiers, Basic and Standard; pricing is based on the size and configuration, such as CPU, memory, and disk storage.
+Azure App Service has tiers ranging from Basic to Premium, and the pricing is based on that range, with each tier offering different levels of performance and pricing.
+    * For example, with tier Basic, the OS Ubuntu, 1 CPU core, 1.75 GB of RAM, and 40 GB of storage, the VM cost is about 23$ per month, but the Azure App Service cost is about 13$ per month.

 2. Scalability:
     * VM can have higher scalability by grouping multiple instances into a scale set.
 We can configure it automatically to increase or decrease the number of instances, or manually add or remove instances as needed.
     * App Service has good built-in autoscaling capabilities with vertical and horizontal scaling based on demand.
+    * VM has a scale limit: The platform image is 1000 nodes per scale set, and the custom image is 600 nodes per scale set.
+And Azure App Service has a scale limit of 30 instances, compared to 100 with the App Service Environment.

 3. Availability:
     * VM can offer high availability by grouping multiple instances into a scale set or configuring them in an availability set.
+This helps ensure that the application remains available even if one or more VM instances fail.
     * App Service has built-in high-availability features such as autoscaling, load balancing, and geo-replication.
 App Service also has deployment slots for testing, staging, and production; they can be swapped to reduce downtime during deployment.

 #### Choose the solution: